On the proof complexity of logics of bounded branching: Superintuitionistic logics

 for $t\le k$ and all $m\ge0$; it is possible to derive $\VR_{t,m}$ by iteration of $\VR_{t,0}=\VR_t$.
-However, as in \th\ref{rem:dp-gt-k}, we do not get any nontrivial bounds on the complexity of $\decp(\VR_{t,m},\CF{\lgc T_k})$ for $t+m>k$. \end{Rem} \begin{Rem}\th We do not know if an analogue of \th\ref{thm:intern} holds for~$\lgc T_k$.
-Instead of using translation to modal logic as in our proof of \th\ref{thm:dec-vis}, it is straightforward to give a self-contained argument with efficient Kleene's slash taking the role of Boolean assignments as in \cite[4.11--4.13]{ej:modfrege}.
-This in turn can be internalized along the lines of Section~\ref{sec:intern}, and we can prove analogues of \th\ref{lem:back,lem:sound} with no particular difficulty.
+However, as in Remark~\ref{rem:dp-gt-k}, we do not get any nontrivial bounds on the complexity of $\decp(\VR_{t,m},\CF{\lgc T_k})$ for $t+m>k$. \end{Rem} \begin{Rem} We do not know if a full analogue of Theorem~\ref{thm:intern} holds for~$\lgc T_k$.
+Instead of using translation to modal logic as in our proof of Theorem~\ref{thm:dec-vis}, it is straightforward to give a self-contained argument with efficient Kleene's slash taking the role of Boolean assignments as in \cite[4.11--4.13]{ej:modfrege}.
+This in turn can be internalized along the lines of Section~\ref{sec:intern}, and we can prove analogues of Lemmas \ref{lem:back} and~\ref{lem:sound} with no particular difficulty.
 Unfortunately, this does not seem to lead anywhere, as $\lgc T_k$ does not prove the crucial tautology~\eqref{eq:58}, i.e.,

 just like $\lgc{S4BB}_k$ does not prove the boxed version of~\eqref{eq:58}: